 If your gaming group all really enjoy a game and can see yourselves playing it again, then you know it’s worth buying.
-To save money, one person in our gaming group will buy the game so that we don’t have multiple copied between us.
+To save money, one person in our gaming group will buy the game so that we don’t have multiple copies between us.

 It’s nice when someone else hosts

-While I love having my friends round and playing board games with them, sometimes it’s nice to have all the cooking and cleaning taken care of and have someone bring food and drinks to you!
+While I love having my friends over and playing board games with them, sometimes it’s nice to have all the cooking and cleaning taken care of and have someone bring food and drinks to you!

 Better for playing games in than a regular bar or cafe

 Sometimes we take some of our smaller, more portable games to play in our local pub.
 Which is fine – when the pub is quiet.
 But our local board game cafe is so much better than a pub!
 Here’s why:

 - Clean tables not wet with drinks that damage games

 - Tables large enough to play games on

 - Like-minded people go there